IHEC/ihec-metadata/specs/Ihec_metadata_specification.md

 #### Cell Line

-__SAMPLE_ONTOLOGY_URI__ - (Ontology) links to sample ontology information.
+__SAMPLE_ONTOLOGY_URI__ - (Ontology: EFO) links to sample ontology information.

-__DISEASE_ONTOLOGY_URI__ - (Ontology) links to sample disease ontology information.
+__DISEASE_ONTOLOGY_URI__ - (Ontology: NCIT) links to sample disease ontology information.
 This property reflects the disease for this particular sample, not for the donor health condition.
 The NCImetathesaurus term C0277545 “Disease type AND/OR category unknown” should be used for unknown diseases.
 Phenotypes associated with the disease should be submitted as DISEASE_ONTOLOGY_URIs (if available) or in the free form DISEASE attribute.
 For samples without known disease, use the NCIT ontology term 'None'.

 __DISEASE:__ Free form field for more specific sample disease information.
 This property reflects the disease for this particular sample, not for the donor health condition.